Intermediate20 min readInfrastructure

 Schneider Electric HMI Integration Example for Traffic Light Control

 Complete working example demonstrating HMI Integration implementation for Traffic Light Control using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 // Schneider Electric EcoStruxure Machine Expert - Traffic Light Control Control